Chilliwack's worst-kept secret is finally out.

 "I believe that the NDP is well-positioned to win the province and don't we want Chilliwack at the table?" she said.

-MacAhonic is the single mother of three children who moved to Chilliwack at the age of 29 after her husband died as a result of an industrial accident.
+MacAhonic is the single mother of three children who moved to Chilliwack at the age of 29 after her husband was killed in an industrial accident.

-When asked Friday what motivated her to run, her first response was the HST.
+When asked by the Times Friday what motivated her to run, her first response was the HST.

 MacAhonic was granted a leave of absence from her role at the Chilliwack Chamber of Commerce effective Jan.
 4 until the Jan.
 19 nomination meeting.

-She also asked for a leave for the election period if she is nominated.
-When asked Friday, Chamber board president Kevin Gemmell would not comment on whether MacAhonic's request for an election campaign leave was denied.
+Chamber board president Kevin Gemmell would not comment Friday on whether MacAhonic's request for a leave of absence during the election campaign was denied.

-On Monday, however, the Chamber issued a press release that confirmed it.
+But Monday, the Chamber issued a press release that confirmed it.

 "If Ms. MacAhonic is successful in her bid for nomination, the board of directors of the Chilliwack Chamber of Commerce have asked her to tender her resignation as executive director," the release said.
 "At that point, a new executive director will be sought with hopes of filling the position by March 2013."

-MacAhonic said she intended to file a letter of reconsideration to the board of directors regarding the election leave.
+For her part, MacAhonic said Friday she intended to file a letter of reconsideration to the board of directors.